Reviews You Can Rely On

 Available Lengths 164, 172, 180, 188 cm

 Even though it takes home an award as our favorite carving ski, the Armada Declivity 92 Ti very nearly unseated the M7 Mantra as the best overall all-mountain ski.
 With a slalom-like profile up front, the Declivity 92 Ti carves and smears easily.
-However, one tester aptly noted that the rear end “seems to have the personality of a GS ski.”
+One tester aptly noted that the rear end “seems to have the personality of a GS ski.”
 An articulated layer of titanal blended with a layer of elastomer provides both dampening at speed and the explosive rebound that makes this ski incredibly quick edge-to-edge.

 Aside from the unique composition of the Articulated Titanal Banding (ATB), the build of Declivity 92 Ti is surprisingly simple, which speaks to the experience of the designers at Armada.
 This ski is impressively smooth under the feet of an advanced- to expert-level skier, and our team agrees that it inspires confidence with every turn.